AlphaWong/test-net-context/README.md

 # Objective
-Learning what to use context in GO
+Learning how to use context in GO

 # Run
 Start server